kamalgirdher/RobotFrameworkTraining/README.md

 	![Pip installed already](/images/pipInstalled.png)

   b.
 If PIP is not installed, it will appear like this
 	![Pip not installed](/images/pipNotInstalled.png)

 	i.
 To install pip, go to https://pypi.org/project/setuptools/ and click on "Download files"

 	ii.
 Also, download pip from https://pypi.org/project/pip/ in same way.

 	iii.
 Unzip setuptools, open command prompt and change directory to extracted folder
          Example: cd "C:/Downloads/setuptools"

 	iv.
 Then install setuptools using command:

-    ```code
+    ```
         python setup.py install
     ```